jeffpiep/pencilwars/README.md

 # pencilwars
-release

 I wrote this game to learn some Python.
+The idea comes from the paper games I played as a kid.
+This version is detailed in [Tom Angleberger's _Oragami Yoda_.](http://origamiyoda.com/)

 game logic:
 1. player X chooses ship